UltimateByte/transmission-deployer/README.md

 ### Requirements
 * Have a Debian based distro
 * Have transmission-daemon installed
-* Have the default transmission-daemon empty
+* Have the default transmission-daemon unchanged and unused

 ### What it does
 * Checks your current installation